About Remastered

 Tomas Franzese in Osaka, Japan's Capcom Store

-Welcome to Remastered, a new video game newsletter authored by me, Tomas Franzese.
+Welcome to Remastered!
+It's a video game newsletter authored by me, Tomas Franzese, since February 2026.
 I have covered the video game industry for nearly 10 years.
 I got my start as a volunteer Staff Writer at DualShockers back when it was an independent website, eventually working my way up to become News Editor.
 While there, I gained a reputation of being a "gaming encyclopedia" of sorts, always interested in video game history and easily contextualizing any new release with the context of the video game industry's history.

 After that, I helped Inverse establish its Gaming section as a Video Game News Writer before moving over to Digital Trends in 2022 as a Staff Writer.
 I felt I really thrived when I bolstered Digital Trends' Gaming coverage alongside Giovanni Colantonio.
 I've reviewed hundreds of games, interviewed dozens of game developers from across the industry and around the world, and authored a column called Save State for about half a year.

-Sadly, the last year or so of my career has left me right in the middle of the issues plaguing journalism right now.
 I was laid off by Digital Trends in January 2025, and have been freelancing for publications like GameSpot since then.
 Valnet brought me on board to try and establish gaming coverage at Android Police and XDA, but let me go once its attention turned to segments it saw as more profitable in 2026.
+In March 2026, I joined Polygon as a Weekend News Editor in a freelance capacity.

-Now, I'm finally launching my own newsletter as I get back into freelancing and near the end of my Master's Degree program at Old Dominion University.
+I author this newsletter as I continue to freelance at several different outlets and near the end of my Master's Degree program at Old Dominion University.
 I want this to be a spiritual successor (or a retro revival) of sorts to my Save State column, which I still hold dear to this day.
 This will be a newsletter about games, old and new, that directly grapple with the ever-evolving nature of retro gaming or are connected to the rich history of the video game industry in some way.

-Remastered will prioritize games from the past, but I don't want to do so under the lens of "everything was better in the good ol' days of gaming."
+Remastered will feature games old and new, but I don't want to spotlight older games through the lens of "everything was better in the good ol' days of gaming."
 I find that sentiment permeates a lot of nostalgia-and-retro-focused gaming content.
 The biggest strengths and weaknesses have evolved over time, and coverage of older games should reflect that.

 Sure, the funding and monetization-packed design problems of today weren't hampering the video game industry 25 years ago, but back then, the mainstream game industry was primarily a publisher-monopolized space that was nearly impossible for indie developers to break into.
 Whether it's just a couple of years old or from decades ago, I'm interested in learning about the stories of developments that interweave throughout the history of video games as a medium.